Battle of Maroun al-Ras (2006): Aftermath

 The battle of Maroun al-Ras became a watershed in the Lebanon war.
 After realizing that the standing army was not enough to defeat Hezbollah, Israel finally decided on July 22 to call in the reserves.
 This decision increased the options available to Israel and would eventually lead to the decision at the end of July to commence ground operations.
 Operation Change of Direction 8 was initiated on July 31 with the aim of taking control of a 6- to 8-kilometer-wide "security zone" along the entire Lebanese border, an aim that was never realized.
-On August 9 Israel launched Operation Changing Direction 11, which aimed at occupying South Lebanon up to the Litani river.
+On August 9 Israel launched Operation Change of Direction 11, which aimed at occupying South Lebanon up to the Litani river.

-At Maroun al-Ras IDF experienced for the first time sustained Hezbollah attacks with anti-tank rockets and guided missiles and especially the deadly effect of the "swarming" technique.
+At Maroun al-Ras, the IDF experienced for the first time sustained Hezbollah attacks with anti-tank rockets and guided missiles and especially the deadly effect of the "swarming" technique.
 As a member of Egoz later told: "What can you do when a missile is being fired at you other than say your prayers?"
-IDF Northern command banned the introduction of vehicles to Lebanon, with exception of tanks and heavy APCs, such as the Achzarit.
+IDF Northern Command banned the introduction of vehicles to Lebanon, with exception of tanks and heavy APCs, such as the Achzarit.
 This would have a detrimental effect on IDF's ability to supply its troops later in the war.
-The battle at Maroun ar-Ras, however, showed that not even these heavy armored vehicles were invulnerable to Hezbollah missiles.
+The battle at Maroun al-Ras, however, showed that not even these heavy armored vehicles were invulnerable to Hezbollah missiles.

 The most painful lesson that the IDF learnt at Maroun al-Ras was the deadly effectiveness of Hezbollah "Nature Reserves".
 After the battle the head of IDF Northern Command Maj.
 Gen. Udi Adam forbade any further attacks on Nature Reserves.
 "A nature reserve can swallow an entire battalion," he said.
 This prohibition would remain in force throughout the war and would to a large extent determine the outcome of the war.
 The well-entrenched Nature Reserves were not vulnerable to artillery or air bombardment.
 The decision not to attack these positions, sometimes only hundreds of meters from the Israeli border, made it possible for Hezbollah to continue firing rockets over Northern Israel throughout the war.
 Most of the short-range Katyusha rockets fired on Israel during the war were fired from Nature Reserves.
 Human Rights Watch concluded in a report that "Hezbollah stored most of its rockets in bunkers and weapon storage facilities located in uninhabited fields and valleys" and "fired the vast majority of its rockets from pre-prepared positions outside villages."

 A report on the war written by the Knesset Foreign Affairs and Defense Committee sharply criticized the decision not to attack Nature Reserves and claimed that it "played into Hezbollah's hands".